dansreis/VehicleTelematics/README.md

 2. __accidents.csv__: to store the output of the accident detector.
 Format: Time1, Time2, VID, XWay, Seg, Dir, Pos, where Time1 is the time of the first event the car stops and Time2 is the time of the fourth event the car reports to be stopped.

  ## Dataset
- The project dataset is in the **traffic-3xways-new.7z** compressed file.
+ The project dataset is in the **dataset** folder and contains all the dataset splited in blocks of 50mb.

  ## Authors
  Daniel Reis<br>